 I am rewarded often by hearing my boss and his colleagues sing my praises; that is all I need

 For those interested in promotion: Take courses; make yourself invaluable by learning something no one else knows.
-Go the extra mile, and don’t thing that a job is beneath you – I make my boss’ tea or coffee daily and make sure he drinks water; it’s our thing.
+Go the extra mile, and don’t think that a job is beneath you – I make my boss’ tea or coffee daily and make sure he drinks water; it’s our thing.

 … and now, a note from Shelagh.
 Readers not familiar with some of the people and resources Donna mentioned may be interested in checking the following links.